teddyld/occlusion-aware-engagement-detection/README.md

 The DAiSEE dataset can be accessed on the following [website](https://people.iith.ac.in/vineethnb/resources/daisee/index.html)

-Weights of model training will be available in releases by November 2024

 ## <a id="usage">Usage</a>

 Transforms are available in `./utils/dropouts` and `./utils/transforms.py`.